enigmosity/learn-aws/developer-associate/exam-questions.md

 - Cognito `Identity pool` is to grant users access to AWS services
 - federated identity providers are Amazon, Google, etc. Not on-prem.
 - `ĀssumeRoleWithWebIdentity`: returns a set of temporary security credentials for users who have been authenticated in a mobile or web app with a web identity provider.
+- Cognito can detect if a user's creds have been compromised elsewhere.
+Use *Advanced Security* in console to choose whether to `allow` or `block use` if compromised details are detected.
+If allow, all attempted uses of comprmised creds are publised to CloudWatch

 ### Cognito Sync